-HONG KONG (AP) — State-owned PetroChina says third quarter profit rose by a fifth as it benefited from fuel price reforms that lifted refining margins at Asia's biggest oil producer.
+HONG KONG (AP) — State-owned PetroChina said Tuesday third quarter profit rose by a fifth as it benefited from fuel price reforms that lifted refining margins at Asia's biggest oil producer.

-The Beijing-based company said Tuesday that profit in the July-September period rose 19 percent to 29.8 billion yuan ($4.9 billion) over the year before.
+PetroChina Co. said profit in the July-September period rose 19 percent to 29.8 billion yuan ($4.9 billion) over the year before.

 Revenue rose 5.5 percent to 581.7 billion yuan ($95.5 billion).

-Income at PetroChina's natural gas business jumped for similar reasons.
+Income at PetroChina's natural gas business jumped 26-fold to 23.4 billion yuan for similar reasons.
 Authorities allowed suppliers to raise prices in July by 15 percent.

 Crude oil output rose 2.2 percent to 698 million barrels in the first nine months of 2013 but the exploration and production division's profit fell 10 percent to 147 billion yuan on higher costs and a 3.6 percent drop in the average selling price for crude.